jdesalle/linfo2142_project/report.rst

 We have chosen to use cloudflare's implementation of QUIC: *Quiche* [1]  .
 We opted for that implementation, since it is compatible with a version of  *cURL* [2], which we use to perform our measurements.

 To have a better control over our measurements, we implemented a web server using *Nginx 1.16*.
-The choice of the specific 1.16 version is because a patch for this version exist to use it with Quiche, which is the QUIC implementation we are using through this project.
+The choice of the specific 1.16 version is because a patch for this version exists to use it with Quiche, which is the QUIC implementation we are using through this project.
 While Nginx has its own implementation of QUIC, we chose to keep a same implementation for the whole project.

 We use *Wireshark* [3] and especially its CLI interface *tshark* to capture packets and analyze their different characteristics.
 We will also use *QUIClog* [3] to analyze these packets.